paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2002-06-01-dissertation.md

 The company responsible for building this awareness was Wollf Olins, the company responsible for BT and Orange corporate identities but this was their first venture into television.
 They devised an identity that worked in two parts.
 The first part involved the creation of a ‘retuning brand’ using the slogan “give me 5” and featured five vertical bands of vivid colour — blue, orange pink, yellow and green, and a logo which was a 5 inside two thin circles, taking design cues from that of test cards.
 This visual imagery was:

-{% include 'quote' with '…deliberately bright and straight forward — it reflects the tone of the programming which will be optimistic and unashamedly populist.'
+{% render 'quote' with '…deliberately bright and straight forward — it reflects the tone of the programming which will be optimistic and unashamedly populist.'
   caption: 'Davies, 1997'
 %}

 As it turned out, the success of the retuning campaign led to Channel 5 using the same identity on screen, with only a minor modification to the logo, simplifying it to one slightly thicker circle for better clarity on screen.
 However, Channel 5’s first selection of idents was a mixed bag and didn’t seem to match the vivid pre-launch campaign.
 Many consisted of manipulations of the 5 logo and the word five, as well as involving images of flowers, drops of water and clouds — somewhat American in flavour.

-{% include 'photos' with figures.15
+{% render 'photos' with figures.15
   caption: 'A sequence from one of the first idents for Channel 5.'
   image_preset: 'thumbnail'
 %}

-{% include 'photos' with figures.16
+{% render 'photos' with figures.16
   caption: 'Four separate stills from other idents in the set.'
   image_preset: 'thumbnail'
 %}